 These two have enjoyed a wonderful life catching, releasing, weighing, winning and enjoying each other’s company.
 Maybe all those years tied to a bridge, fishing rivers and seas as young men in small boats blessed them with a wide-eyed approach to understanding all they were fortunate enough to see.

 Our waters are changing and these two have been saying it for years.
 Maybe it’s like looking at art; water speaks differently to people who listen.
-Don Anderson and Peter Vican clearly are listening and it was a treat to listen to them.
+Don Smith and Peter Vican clearly are listening and it was a treat to listen to them.